manigamer22/Noriaela/README.md

 # Counter Strike Global Offensive Skin Changer Mac

 ### Hey guys if you think i updated the skinchanger well its not me i just help people if they need it tho.
-So dont say to others that i made this cheat.
+So dont say to others that i made this cheat War is the real owner I am just a helper that helps people how to build it and injecting it.
 Thank you.
 Sorry Warlauke

 ### Setup
 Requirements: